 Teens account for 50 percent of all pedestrian deaths among kids ages 19 and under.
 And injuries among older teens are on the rise – an increase of 25 percent over the previous five years.
 Distraction is a likely reason.
 Help stop these tragedies from happening.
 Get the facts and spread the word.
-Take action today.
+Join Safe Kids and FedEx and take action today.

 Take The Pledge

 Help raise awareness about the dangers of distracted walking by participating in the Moment of Silence Campaign.
 Our goal: to get parents and teens to put their devices down when crossing the street and take a pledge to make it happen.
 Will you help?
 Here's how to get started.